Kerolos0x1/Network-Reconnaissance-Suite/README.md

 # Web-Tool

-This Simple Tool Is Made To Help In Web Pentesing
+Simple Tool Is Made To Help In Web Pentesing
 Made By Kerolos osama

 # Installation